There are two different ways to officially serve the organization through leadership. Those opportunities include serving as an officer or a chair.

 Chair elections are held at the beginning of every semester, typically at the second meeting but sometimes sooner.
 Please check the calendar for event information or to access the ballot sign-up form.
 You may run for up to two chair positions, but may only serve in one chair position.

 Chair positions require a weekly time commitment of about 3 hours per week.
-Chairs attend one officer meeting per month and regular member meetings (held about every 3-4 weeks on Thursdays at 5:45pm) and most other club events.
-All chairs are required to attend inductions.
+Chairs attend a total of 3 officer meetings (time and date vary per semester.
+Please click the ballot below to know what time and day), attend all club meetings and events, complete 1 office hour a week, and all chairs are required to attend inductions.

 GENERAL DESCRIPTION OF CHAIR POSITIONS: